ccmjs/tkless-components/README.md

-# _ccm_ Components made by Tea Kless
+# _ccm_ Components developed by Tea Kless
 web components based on ccm

-For more information see origin master to _ccm_ under https://github.com/akless/ccm.
+For more information see origin master to _ccm_ under https://github.com/ccmjs/ccm.